123andy/redcap-docker-compose/rdc/documentation/README.md

 for using PhpStorm are provided here.
 Basically, you configure an xdebug server on PhpStorm.
 1. After your docker server is up and running, open your project folder in PhpStorm (e.g. `~/redcap/`)
 1. In PhpStorm, goto `preferences -> Languages & Frameworks -> PHP -> Server` and create new server.
-   1. Name the server 'localhost-xdebug-server' - this name matches
+   1. Name the server
    1. Set the hostname to be 'localhost' and leave the port at '80'
    1. Check the "Use Path Mapping" option and find the redcap-docker-compose file.
       * On the left side, set the path of your codebase (e.g. `~/redcap/www`)
       * On the right side under `Absolute path on the server` enter in the value `/var/www/html`
 1. After creating the server on PHPStorm go to `Run -> Edit Configuration`.
 Create new "PHP Remote Debug" configuration.
+   With xdebug 3.0 I ended up with two configuratinos here - one for my local url 'redcap.local' and a second for 'web' which catches the cron container's calls to the cron.php
+   * In my latest build, I did not enable the filter by IDE key below
       1. Make sure to check `Filter debug connection by IDE Key`.
       1. Then select `localhost-xdebug-server` for server and type `PHPSTORM` for IDE Key.
    1. You can validate your configuration by clicking on Validate under Pre-Configuration.
-1. Finally you need to install the [PhpDebug Browser debugger extension](https://www.jetbrains.com/help/phpstorm/browser-debugging-extensions.html)
+1. Finally, you need to install the [PhpDebug Browser debugger extension](https://www.jetbrains.com/help/phpstorm/browser-debugging-extensions.html)

 ## FAQ and Other Information